 Although he maintains an active research interest this work is now entirely patient focused, clinically relevant research and audit.
 He has received grants from GSK, Leicester Hospitals and charitable organisations for his research and has been sponsored to travel to the Causse clinic in France and the University of Pennsylvania Balance Centre.

-His clinical practice encompasses the broad range of the speciality both in adults and children.
-He has a particular interest in childhood ENT and in ear related problems, infection, hearing and balance issues.
+His clinical practice encompasses the broad range of the speciality in adults.
+He has a particular interest in infection and hearing and balance issues.
 He performs a range of ENT procedures including tonsillectomy, adenoidectomy, and removal of simple lesions of the oropharynx, grommets, pinnaplasty (otoplasty), canalplasty, repair of ear drum (tympanoplasty/ myringoplasty), mastoid surgery for treatment of cholesteatoma, ossiculoplasty and stapes surgery, implanted hearing aids, balloon eustachian tuboplasty, treatment of ear keloid of ear, removal of osteomas and exostoses, widening of the opening of the ear (meatoplasty), nasal surgery including removal of nasal polyps and treatment of turbinates.